MEDLAO/Machine-Learning-Sentiment-Analysis-Amazon-Reviews/README.md

 ## 5. Conclusion :

-  * Globally, both VADER and RoBERTa models are effective and produce similar values that are consistent with the review scoring, except for some discrepancies between the results and the review scores.
+  * Overall, both VADER and RoBERTa models are effective and produce similar values that are consistent with the review scoring, except for some discrepancies between the results and the review scores.
   * Moreover, by comparing these two models, it turns out that RoBERTa seems more accurate in